Lojemiru/AM2R-Autopatcher/README.md

 # AM2R-Autopatcher
-Host repository for the AM2R Autopatching data.
+Host repository for the AM2R Autopatcher data.